 - Egg: Room temperature always

 - Vanilla extract: Avoid using artificial vanilla, there are several great brands out there, I use Nielsen massey which I love and really recommend

 - Flour: All-purpose flour or pastry flour makes the best cakes.
-They are so called “soft flour” which are low on protein resulting in a delicate, tender texture.
-In the recipe, I gave instructions for self-raising flour and also pastry flour+baking powder combination.
+They are so-called “soft flour” which is low in protein resulting in a delicate, tender texture.
+In the recipe, I gave instructions for self-raising flour and also pastry flour+baking powder combinations.
 Make sure you sift the flour to avoid lumps.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my Flour guide.

 - Baking powder: Has two functions: increase the volume and lighten the texture.
 Since self-raising flour already contains baking powder, you will only need baking powder if using pastry / AP flour